AerospaceNU/stm32-avionics/README.md

 # Getting Started

-This guide should get you through your first build of the project.
+This guide should get you through your first build of the project for stm32.
+For local simulation, read the [desktop readme](README-DESKTOP.md).

 ## Installing Software and Configuring the Sources